LLMWorldOfWords/LWOW/README.md

 1) Go to the [SWOW research page](https://smallworldofwords.org/en/project/research) and download the English processed data (SWOW-EN18 [80Mb]).
 Save this .csv file in the "reproducibility/data/original_datasets" folder with the following name: 'SWOW-EN.R100.csv'

-2) Go to the [Github page of SWOW](https://github.com/SimonDeDeyne/SWOWEN-2018/tree/master/data/dictionaries) and download the dictionary EnglishCustomDict.txt.
-Save this .csv in the "reproducibility/data/mapping_tables" folder.

-3) Run the python file FA_data_Cleaning.py saved in the "reproducibility" folder.
+2) Run the python file FA_data_Cleaning.py saved in the "reproducibility" folder.
 This will generate a .csv of the processed Human dataset, which will be saved in the "reproducibility/data/processed_datasets" folder.
 Note that this python script will also regenerate the .csv files of the processed LWOW datasets (the same that are can be found in the "LWOW_datasets/processed_datasets" folder).

-4) Run the python file FA_build_Networks.py saved in the "reproducibility" folder.
+3) Run the python file FA_build_Networks.py saved in the "reproducibility" folder.
 This will generate a .csv of the edge list of the semantic network constructed from the Human dataset, which will be saved in the "reproducibility/data/graphs/edge_lists" folder.
 Note that this python script will also regenerate the .csv files of the same edges lists of the LLM networks (the same that are can be found in the "LWOW_datasets/graphs/edge_lists" folder).
 This python script will also produce igraph versions of all the semantic networks.

 ### How to reproduce the data and analyses
-To reproduce the analyses, follow the instructions in each script, which can be found in the "reproducibility" folder.
-One the SWOW dataset is saved (see instructions above), the scripts should be run in the following order:
+To reproduce the analyses, first go to the [SWOW research page](https://smallworldofwords.org/en/project/research) and download the English processed data (SWOW-EN18 [80Mb]).
+Save this .csv file in the "reproducibility/data/original_datasets" folder with the following name: 'SWOW-EN.R100.csv'.
+Then follow the instructions in each script, which can be found in the "reproducibility" folder.
+The scripts should be run in the following order:
 - FA_data_Generation.py: generates the raw LLM datasets
 - FA_data_Cleaning.py: processes the original SWOW dataset and the raw LLM datasets
 - FA_build_Networks.py: builds the semantic networks from the datasets